smartrus/chef-certification-study-guides/deploying-cookbooks/deploying-cookbooks-badge-certification-exam-study-guide.md

 _Next, the chef-client configures the system based on the order of the resources in the resource collection.
 Each resource is mapped to a provider, which then examines the node and performs the necessary steps to complete the action.
 This is also referred to as the “execution phase”._

 _Typically, actions are processed during the execution phase of the chef-client run.
 However, sometimes it is necessary to run an action during the compile phase.
 For example, a resource can be configured to install a package during the compile phase to ensure that application is available to other resources during the execution phase._

-> Note: Use the chef_gem resource to install gems that are needed by the chef-client during the execution phase.

 - What happens during the 'compile' phase?